iftikharuddin/security-course/Euler/euler-vault-kit.md

 The liquidation bonus auction works well with LTV Ramping, allowing governors to adjust risk configurations without overly penalizing borrowers.

+### Bad Debt Socialization
+Bad debt socialisation is a feature that the governor of a vault can turn on.
+When it's on, if an account owes money but all its collateral has been taken during a liquidation, leaving behind a debt, that debt is canceled and spread out among all the current depositors in the vault.
+This way, everyone shares the loss.
+Some depositors might try to withdraw their money just before this happens to avoid losing any of it, but this could lead to a situation where everyone tries to withdraw at once, causing problems for the vault.
+If a vault's governor doesn't want this feature, they can turn it off with a command.

+To help off-chain users keep track of total borrowing and internal balances, when bad debt is socialised, logs are created.
+These logs make it look like someone is repaying the debt and someone else is withdrawing from the vault, even though they're not.
+This might make it seem like there's a negative balance for a certain address when looking at balances off-chain.

+### Alternative liquidations
+Alternative liquidations provide users with the option to customize their account protection beyond the standard vault liquidation system.
+Instead of relying solely on the vault's mechanism, users can opt for different methods facilitated by EVC operators.

+These alternative liquidations work like stop-loss orders in traditional finance.
+Users can set thresholds to trigger before their accounts fall into violation, allowing them to close their positions on their terms.
+Here are some customizable features users may opt for:

+1. **Reward Structure for Liquidators/Executors:** Users can choose different reward structures for those executing the liquidation, such as a fixed bonus, bonuses scaled with gas costs, or payment in alternative tokens.

+2. **Specific Trigger Conditions:** Users can set more specific conditions for triggering liquidations beyond simple net asset value thresholds.

+3. **Slippage Limits:** Users may specify explicit slippage limits or choose mandatory swapping venues to control the execution of liquidation trades.

+4. **Alternate Price Oracles:** Users can opt to use different price oracles than those specified by the vault, providing flexibility in determining asset prices for liquidation calculations.

+These alternative mechanisms empower users to tailor their account protection strategies to better suit their preferences and risk management needs.

 # Audit data

 ## Privileged actors